A Robust Similarity Estimator: Measuring Similarity for Multiple Variables

 where $\psi^{\prime}(t)$ is the trigamma function.
 Naturally, when vector dimension $n$ increases, $\phi_{r}$ absorbs more information about the common correlation coefficient from the cross-sectional dimension and, so, provides an increasingly more efficient signal about the latent correlation level.
 In Figure \ref{fig:pdf2}, we illustrate the Logistic-Beta probability density function of $\phi_{r}-\phi_{\rho}$ for several selected values of $n$.

-In the special case of homogeneous variances and correlations, Proposition \ref{prop:P3} helps to characterize the asymptotic properties of the similarity estimator $\hat{\gamma}$.
-With a bias correction, $\hat{\gamma}+\omega_{n}$ becomes a consistent and robust estimator for the off-diagonal element $\phi_{\rho}$ of the log-transformed covariance matrix $\Sigma$, where $\phi_{\rho}$ represents a monotone transformation of the equicorrelation coefficient $\rho$, similarly to the Fisher transformation function in the bivariate case.
-The asymptotic variance of $\hat{\gamma}$ is given by $V(\phi_{r})$, and the estimator becomes more efficient with dimension $n$ due to the growth of relevant cross-sectional information.
+In the special case of homogeneous scales and correlations, Proposition \ref{prop:P4} helps to characterize the asymptotic properties of the similarity estimator $\hat{\gamma}$.
+With a bias correction, $\hat{\gamma}+\omega_{n}$ becomes a consistent and robust estimator for the off-diagonal element $\phi_{\rho}$ of the log-transformed scatter matrix $\Sigma$, where $\phi_{\rho}$ represents a monotone transformation of the equicorrelation coefficient $\rho$, similarly to the Fisher transformation function in the bivariate case.
+The asymptotic variance of $\hat{\gamma}$ is given by $\mathbb{V}(\phi_{r})$, and the estimator becomes more efficient with dimension $n$ due to the growth of relevant cross-sectional information.

 Despite the structure assumed for $\Sigma$ is restrictive and does not occur in practice frequently, the results reveal several qualitative aspects which are characteristic of the similarity estimator, $\hat{\gamma}$, in more general and realistic scenarios.
-At first, $\hat{\gamma}$ is a robust estimator of an aggregate measure of association between considered variables.
-Although this does not directly correspond to the average correlation level for an arbitrary covariance matrix $\Sigma$, it still can be interpreted as an indicator of \textit{joint} statistical similarity between variables, i.e. how similar they are in terms of both magnitude and direction.
+At first, $\hat{\gamma}$ is a robust estimator of an aggregate measure of association between a set of multiple variables.
+Although this does not directly correspond to the average correlation level for an arbitrary covariance or scatter matrix $\Sigma$, it still can be interpreted as an indicator of \textit{joint} statistical similarity between variables, i.e. how well they agree in both magnitude and direction.
 At second, if elements in $\Sigma$ are sufficiently homogeneous, $\hat{\gamma}$ is expected to be more efficient once $n$ gets larger.
-This is because each additional variable provides some extra information about the average level of similarity.
+This is because each additional variable provides extra information about the average level of similarity.